Openki/Openki/client/views/static/FAQ/markup/FAQ.en.md

 We believe that education (and thus the events on Openki) should be accessible to all - regardless of one's bank account and income.

+## This page is not yet fully translated.
+More answers can be found in the German version of the FAQ (pls switch to German in the menue)

 {{/template}}